Hands down, my most frequently asked question is “What is a copywriter?” Other times, I get:

 Content Strength: taglines, titles, business names, campaign concepts

-SEO Copywriters create content to improve a website or business’ Google rankings.
-The higher you rank on a search page, the more likely a potential consumer will find you.
-SEO Copywriters help you get seen.
+Web Copywriters create content to have a business website perform.
+Their number one goal is to increase web traffic, increase conversions, and increase ROI.
+Web Copywriters help you get seen.
 All of their content is produced, enhanced, and formatted in a manner that pleases search engines.
 And if their really good, they, too, will please your site visitors…enough to buy.

 I am definitely NOT a creative copywriter.
 In all honesty, I am completely caught off guard when someone asks me to name their specific product, service, or even their business.
 Seriously though, it’s like asking me to name your baby!
 Too much pressure.
 So much so, that I freeze.
 Don’t get me wrong, I am creative; I am just not a creative copywriter.

-But I can surely tell you that I am a digital and SEO copywriter.
-I do both!
+But I can surely tell you that I am a web copywriter.
 Actually, I got introduced to copywriting through social media (it’s a long story).
-Then, eventually, it led me to SEO which happens to be my favorite.
+Then, eventually, it led me to web copywriting which is where I stand out (in a good way).

 So, we write the text content in marketing materials; but, we do so much more.
 The nature of each benefit varies on the specific copywriter you choose to work with.